loobiner/mypythonETL/README.md

 * **T**ransform: what data cleaning or transformation was required.
 * **L**oad: the final database, tables/collections, and why this was chosen.
 Please upload the report to Github and submit a link to Bootcampspot.

+## Caveats
+We know that comparing these datasets has some inherent issues.
+Namely, we are comparing rates without knowing the n (the hard numbers) for each rate.